-Everything about Chateau Dauzac Margaux Fifth Growth, Bordeaux wine producer profile, with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Dauzac Margaux Fifth Growth, Bordeaux producer with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Dauzac History, Overview

 The long history for this semi obscure, classified chateau dates all the way back to 1622, when the farm of Dauzac was owned by Jean Cousseau.
 His heirs sold the estate in 1671 to an order of Carmelite nuns.

 The Johnston family also owned Chateau Ducru Beaucaillou in St. Julien as well as Chateau Phelan Segur in St. Estephe.
 The Johnston family focused on selling the wines and delegated the wine-making chores to Ernest David.